 Being raped or sexually assaulted is a traumatic and harrowing experience that can take many years to begin recovering from.
 We are here to help you by fighting to hold your abuser responsible for your emotional and physical injuries.

 For a free legal consultation with our Baltimore lawyer for sexual assault claims, call our offices 24 hours a day, seven days a week, at (410) 694-7291.
-You can also contact the Law Offices of Randolph Rice online.
+You can also contact the Rice, Murtha & Psoras online.